bholmesdev/simple-stack/CONTRIBUTING.md

 1. **Have I checked the community discord and existing issue logs first?** We use GitHub issues and [discord discussions](https://wtw.dev/chat) to collaborate on changes.
 By opening an issue or starting a Discord thread, you can get early feedback on your problem before diving into a solution.

 2. **Have I reviewed the existing documentation?** You may find an answer to your request in the package README.
-In fact, you might find room to improve our docs for future users with a similar problem!
+In fact, you might find room to improve our docs for future users with a similar problem.

 If the answer is **yes** to both and you have a PR to contribute, get to it!